 Choosing Website Designers

-Its best to develop a design brief – specify your goals and objectives, and give some examples of sites that appeal to you.
+When you need to find and hire a good web designer, its best to develop a design brief – specify your goals and objectives, and give some examples of sites that appeal to you.
 Circulate the brief to a few designers you’ve selected after reviewing multiple web design sites.
 Build a chart that compares what each designer offers, at what costs.
 Engage in dialogue with a short list of 2-3 designers and resolve any issues you did not understand in their responses to your brief.

 Finally, pick someone who can talk to you on your level without being condescending.
 Be firm about separating components such as domain registration, hosting, and design.
 If the designer is insistent on combining all elements, move them to the bottom of the pile.
 If they have a particular CMS that they want you to use, ask them if its an open-source system.
 If not, ask them what happens in the future, if you become unsatisfied with them or the product.
 All promises should be made in writing, and signed by the CEO… in the form of a legal and binding contract.